EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 - `-np <number of MPI processes>`: specify the number of MPI processes to launch
 - `--map-by-numa`
-- `-x $LD_LIBRARY_PATH`: ensure that the libray paths are available to MPI processes
+- `-x $LD_LIBRARY_PATH`: ensure that the library paths are available to MPI processes
 - `--bind-to none`

 ## Example job submission scripts